jorgebotas/ete4-documentation/index.md

 [ we may have to change this... ]

->**NOTE**:
+>**NOTE**.
->a number of parameters can be controlled through custom tree style objects, check `TreeStyle` documentation for a complete list of accepted values.
+>A number of parameters can be controlled through custom tree style objects, check `TreeStyle` documentation for a complete list of accepted values.

 Some common uses include: